eno-lab/IMU-based-HAR-benchmark/README.md

 This is a benchmark utility for IMU-based HAR models.

+# NEWS
+- Adding Keras 3 support
+  - Keras 2 support has also been kept.
+(Some sample models only work with Keras 2.
+See models/sample/keras2.)
+- Adding pyTorch support

 # LICENSE
 Use of this benchmark in publications must be acknowledged by referencing the following publication [1].
 We recommend to refer to this benchmark as the "IMU-based HAR Benchmark" in publications.